coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

    Fail Definition selfid := identity (@identity).

-Indeed, the global level ``Top.1`` would have to be strictly smaller than itself for this self-application to typecheck, as the type of :g:`(@identity)` is :g:`forall (A : Type@{Top.1}), A -> A` whose type is itself :g:`Type@{Top.1+1}`.
+Indeed, the global level ``Top.1`` would have to be strictly smaller than itself for this self-application to type check, as the type of :g:`(@identity)` is :g:`forall (A : Type@{Top.1}), A -> A` whose type is itself :g:`Type@{Top.1+1}`.